ceotind/sharpireland/.kilocode/rules/memory-bank/context.md

 - ✅ **NEW**: Complete design consistency across all components
 - ✅ **NEW**: Unified CSS variable system with semantic naming
 - ✅ **NEW**: Standardized button styling and color usage
+- ✅ **NEW**: Services page components standardized to match global design system

 ### Technical Implementation
 - **Color System**: Complete semantic color variables with proper theme support and unified naming convention